Ragi Porridge Recipe

 - Take ragi flour and water in a pan and cook well.
 Keep stirring until the mixture thickens.

-- Now add salt and buttermilk to adjust consistency and bring taste.
+- Add salt and buttermilk to adjust the consistency and bring out the taste.

 - Salted porridge is ready to serve.

-- If you wish to add a tempering then, heat ghee or oil in a pan.
+- If you wish to add a tempering, heat ghee or oil in a pan.
 Add cumin seeds and curry leaves.
 Let them splutter.
 Switch off the flame.
-Put this seasoning and coriander leaves to the prepare ragi porridge to enhance the taste.
+Add this seasoning and coriander leaves to the prepared ragi porridge to enhance the taste.

 - Serve the yummy porridge to your little one!